usnistgov/800-63-3/sp800-63b/sec1_2_introduction.md

 _This section is informative._

-This document and its companion documents, [SP 800-63-3](sp800-63-3.html), [SP 800-63A](sp800-63a.html), and [SP 800-63C](sp800-63c.html), provide technical guidelines to agencies for the implementation of digital authentication.
+This document and its companion documents, [Special Publication (SP) 800-63-3](sp800-63-3.html), [SP 800-63A](sp800-63a.html), and [SP 800-63C](sp800-63c.html), provide technical guidelines to agencies for the implementation of digital authentication.

 <a name="sec2"></a>